 Facts About Xanax Overdose Deaths

 Deadly Xanax effects result in a significant number of overdoses each year.
-According to Xanax overdose deaths statistics compiled by the CDC, the medication has been in the top five causes of overdose deaths since 2010.
+According to Xanax OD deaths statistics compiled by the CDC, the medication has been in the top 5 causes of overdose deaths since 2010.
 Xanax overdose death was particularly likely when the medication was taken in conjunction with hydrocodone, oxycodone, and methadone.
-Alcohol is also a common contributor to fatal overdose Xanax cases, being involved in about 22% of deaths related to the drug.
+Alcohol is also a common contributor to fatal OD cases, being involved in about 22% of deaths related to the drug.

 How to Prevent Taking Too Much Alprazolam?

-Xanax overdose prevention requires taking a few simple actions.
+Alprazolam OD prevention requires taking a few simple actions.
 First, the patients must always be honest with their doctor about the other medications they are taking.
-The patient should always bring in a list of the medications they use, including over-the-counter drugs and those only used occasionally.
-This will significantly reduce Xanax overdose dangers.
+The patient should always list the medications they use, including over-the-counter drugs, and those only used occasionally.
+This will significantly reduce Xanax OD dangers.

-Second, the patient needs to avoid drinking alcohol when taking Xanax and any recreational drugs should be avoided; the exact Xanax and alcohol overdose amount vary from person to person, so there is no safe limit.
-Third, the patient should only take the medication as prescribed and should work with their doctor to eliminate its use as soon as possible, in order to avoid building up the tolerance to the drug.
+Second, the patient needs to avoid drinking alcohol and the use of any recreational drugs when taking Xanax.
+The exact Alprazolam and alcohol OD amounts vary from person to person, so there is no safe limit.
+Third, the patient should only take the medication as prescribed and work with their doctor to eliminate its use as soon as possible to avoid building up tolerance to Xanax.
 Finally, any unused medication should be disposed of properly to prevent others from gaining access to it.

 Remaining Safe When Prescribed Xanax

-It is important that every patient using Xanax knows how to recognize the signs and symptoms of a Xanax overdose.
+Every patient using Alprazolam must know how to recognize the signs and symptoms of a Xanax overdose.
 The earlier the signs and symptoms are spotted, the better the chances of survival will be.
 Of course, prevention is always better than cure, so the patient should always use the medication as prescribed, avoid drugs and alcohol, and inform their doctor of any other medications they are taking.
-As the risks of the medication increase the longer it is used, it is best to avoid long-term treatment with Xanax.
+As the medication risks increase the longer it is used, it is best to avoid long-term treatment with Xanax.